thaliproject/thali/presenceprotocolforopportunisticsynching.md

 If a PSK cipher suite is to be used with the TLS connection (either because it was passed in using the ciphers option or because OpenSSL was otherwise configured that way) and if `PSKCallback` is either undefined or not a function object then all PSK connections MUST be rejected with a TLS `decrypt_error`.

+If a PSK cipher suite other than those defined below in the supportedPskCiphers is used then the connection MUST fail with `decrypt_error`.
+This last restriction is just laziness.
+We don't want to take on the burden at this time of testing the other PSK cipher suites.

 ### tls.connect

-We propose adding two new options to the tls.connect options object, pskConfig.
+We propose adding a new option to the tls.connect options object, pskConfig.
 /**
   * @readonly
   * @enum {string}